-The complete Camino Frances takes a month to complete.
+The complete Camino Francés takes a month to complete.
 We know it's hard to find that much time in today's busy world.
-That's why we created this day to be nicely into a 2 week holiday.
-Our itinerary begins in Leon, the halfway point between the border of France and Santiago de Compostela.
+That's why we created this tour to fit nicely into a 2-week holiday.
+Our itinerary begins in León, the halfway point between the border of France and Santiago de Compostela.

-Still, do not be fooled by the 13 days - you will have a challenge in front of you!
-You'll be hiking self guided 195 miles and need to be both physically and mentally fit.
+Still, do not be fooled by the 13 stages—you will have a challenge in front of you!
+You'll be hiking 195 miles (312 km) self-guided and need to be both physically and mentally fit.

-You will be welcome along with you you'll stay in charming guest houses, four star properties, albergues and, to cap it off, the five star Parador in Santiago de Compostela.
+You will be welcomed at charming guest houses, 4-star properties, albergues and, to cap it off, the 5-star Parador in Santiago de Compostela.
 The parador is a treat that you deserve after completing the tour.
-You'll connect with people around the world and enjoy the rich culture and food of Northern Spain.
+You'll connect with people from around the world and enjoy the rich culture and food of Northern Spain.

 The Camino intertwines with history, the landscape of the region and the international composition of its pilgrims.

-El Camino de Santiago, refers to any pilgrim road to Santiago that culminates at Compostela, a church in the city center.
+El Camino de Santiago refers to any pilgrim road to Santiago de Compostela that culminates at the Cathedral of Santiago de Compostela, a church in the city center.
 Traditionally, pilgrims make this by non-motorized means, either hiking, biking or even by horseback.
 There are many roads all over Europe that can be taken; some marked paths start as far as Italy and Austria.
 Some pilgrims still start their trek from the doorstep of their homes as ancient pilgrims did.
 This is made possible by the network of roads which is much more like a river system, where smaller roads meet up to form larger ones.
 Still others decide to make their way to the border between Spain and France and start their journey there.
-The most popular route, starts at St Jean Pied-de-Port and runs 800 km through the Pyrenees, the vineyards of Rioja, the Castillian meseta and the mountains of Galicia.
-The last 350 km of Camino Frances is featured in this itinerary.
+The most popular route starts at St John Pied-de-Port and runs 497 miles (800 km) through the Pyrenees, the vineyards of Rioja, the Castilian meseta and the mountains of Galicia.
+The last 217 miles (350 km) of the Camino Francés is featured in this itinerary.

-You'll start your pilgrimage by first passing by the elaborate Cathedral of Leon, and continuing your hike to the outskirts of the city.
-Once in the scrubland of the paramo, you will soon leave the bustle behind.
-After leaving the city, there will be few facilities, so makes sure to fill up on water and take some snacks with you.
+You'll start your pilgrimage passing the elaborate Cathedral of León and then continue your hike to the outskirts of the city.
+Once in the scrubland of the páramo, you will soon leave the bustle behind.
+After leaving the city, there will be few facilities.
+Make sure to fill up on water and take some snacks with you before departing.

 Astorga to Rabanal del Camino (20.6 km)

-Take time in the morning to enjoy the gaudi masterpiece of Palacio Episcopsal, as the sun paints it golden in the morning.
+Take time in the morning to enjoy the Gaudí masterpiece of Palacio Episcopal, as the sun paints it golden in the morning.
 Afterwards, start your slow climb to Rabanal del Camino.
-In the evening, you can hear the Gregorian chants of the Bendectine monks at San Salvador del Monte Irago.
+In the evening, you can hear the Gregorian chants of the Benedictine monks at San Salvador del Monte Irago.

 Rabanal del Camino to Molinaseca (25.6 km)

 Today will be a memorable day.
-You'll be heading over Cruz de Ferro, which sits at 1,505, and Alto Altar (1,515 m), the highest point of the pilgrimage.
+You'll be heading over Cruz de Ferro, which sits at 4,938 feet (1,505 meters), and Alto Altar 4,970 feet (1,515 meters), the highest point of the pilgrimage.
 At Cruz de Ferro, a monument of cairn stones will await your contribution, so make sure to bring a rock to place nearby.
-You'll notice pictures, notes other keepsakes, that commemorate loved ones lost, who found solace in the Camino.
+You'll notice pictures, notes and other keepsakes that commemorate loved ones lost who found solace in the Camino.
 Take pause and connect with your own journey here.

 Molinaseca to Cacabelos (23.5 km)

-Today does have some roadwalking, so why not make use of the plethora of small bars and cafes you'll find along the way.
-Stop often for a coffee or fresh squeezed orange juice.
+Today does have some road walking, so why not make use of the plethora of small bars and cafes you'll find along the way?
+Stop often for a coffee or fresh-squeezed orange juice.
 You're in no hurry.
-Once you reach Cacabelos, enjoy the zero km offering of your hotel.
+Once you reach your hotel in Cacabelos, enjoy the zero km offering of food sourced locally.

 Today, you have two paths to choose from.
-You can either head to Samos, to see one of the oldest and largest Benedictine Monasterys in Spain, or go via the more direct, nature driven route with more elevation gain via San Xil.
-If you decide to take the detour to Samos, add on an additional 6.4 km to your day's hike.
+You can either head to Samos, to see one of the oldest and largest Benedictine monasteries in Spain, or go via the more direct, nature driven route with more elevation gain to San Xil.
+If you decide to take the detour to Samos, add on an additional 4 miles (6.4 km) to your day's hike.